How To Find Open Houses: 6 Tips

 The internet is a fantastic resource for finding open houses in your neighborhood.
 Many real estate listing websites will not only show you homes for sale in your area, but also when you can come take a look at them in person, if possible.
 Simply searching “open houses in my area” will often find you exactly what you’re looking for.

-Virtual open houses are also an online option that has grown significantly in popularity since the beginning of COVID-19.
+Virtual open houses and showings are also an online option that has grown significantly in popularity since the beginning of COVID-19.
 Many listing websites now offer virtual tours, which use a video or 3D model of a home to give you a detailed look at a property’s interior without actually ever stepping foot there.

 2. Set App Alerts